Everyone knows they should be getting life insurance.

 Where to Get Low-Cost Life Insurance

 After crunching the numbers, it may quickly become apparent that you need more life insurance than you ever believed.
 But don’t be intimidated!
 There are life insurance companies specializing in low-cost policies you can get in as little as a few minutes.
+The price will be determined by your age and health – here’s the average cost of life insurance.

 Fabric policies do typically require medical underwriting, but there is generally no medical exam required on policies of not more than $1 million.
 The company also offers accidental death insurance.